rayenghanmi/RyTuneX/README.md

 [![Discord](https://img.shields.io/badge/Discord-Join%20Us-blue)](https://discord.gg/1129340862044839936)
 [![Website](https://img.shields.io/badge/Website-RyTuneX-blue)](https://rayen.vercel.app/rytunex)

+> [!NOTE]
+> Any url redirecting to my website whether in github or in the app is not working right now as I'm working on a newer one.

 ## Description

 RyTuneX is an optimizer made using the WinUI 3 framework, designed to elevate the performance of Windows devices.
 Tailored for both Windows 10 and 11, RyTuneX allows users to selectively remove unwanted pre-built applications that are challenging to uninstall and to disable unnecessary background services.